-During the year ended December 31, 2010, assets valued at approximately \$48 million were transferred to the Plan as follows: \$44 million from Norcross Safety Products LLC Retirement Savings Plan and \$4 million from Mercury Instruments LLC Savings and Retirement Plan and Trust.
+During the year ended December 31, 2011, assets valued at approximately \$2 million were transferred to the Plan from the Matrikon 401(k) Plan.

-6 Related Party Transactions
+6. Related Party Transactions

 The Plan's investment in the Master Trust constitutes a related-party transaction because the Company is both the plan sponsor and a party to the Master Trust.
 The Master Trust is invested in the Company's common stock and the Plan is invested in notes receivable from participants, both of which qualify as related-party transactions.
-During the year ended December 31, 2010, the Master Trust made purchases of approximately \$204 million, sales of approximately \$367 million and realized gains/(loss) of \$70 million and dividend income of \$65 million earned from the investment in the Company's common stock.
-The Master Trust invests in commingled funds managed by the Trustee.
+During the year ended December 31, 2011, the Master Trust made purchases of approximately \$289 million, sales of approximately \$354 million and generated realized gains/(losses) of \$112 million and earned dividend income of \$69 million from the investment in the Company's common stock.
+The Master Trust invests in short term investment funds managed by the Trustee.
 These investments qualify as party-in-interest transactions.

-7 Risks and Uncertainties
+7. Risks and Uncertainties

 The Plan provides for various investment options which may invest in any combination of stocks, GICs, fixed income securities, mutual funds and other investment securities.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statement of changes in net assets available for benefits.